 When used in this Policy, “personal information” has the meaning given in the Privacy Act.
 Generally, it means any information or an opinion that could be used to personally identify you.

 Collection of personal information

-Griefline collects personal information that is voluntarily provided to Griefline when we deal with you over the phone, when you have contact with us in person or when you interact with us online including but not limited to our website, online forums and social media channels.
+Griefline collects personal information that is voluntarily provided to Griefline when we deal with you over the phone, when you have contact with us in person or when you interact with us online including but not limited to Zoom or Teams sessions, our website, online forums and social media channels.

 The information collected by Griefline may include an individual’s name, age, email address, phone number, postcode and information about their use and access of Griefline’s services.

 Use of information

 The location-based data, age group and other generic information collected by Griefline is used to;

-- better understand the experience of helpline users, registered forums members and visitors to Griefline’s website;
+- better understand the experience of service users, including visitors to Griefline’s website;

 - to improve service delivery;